sudharshanakshay/fraction/README.md

-# fraction
+# Fraction

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is intended for managing group expenses. use case : managing bachelor room expense, where user can keep note all the expenses & can be cleard off by month end by sharing the total expense by the between them.

 A few resources to get you started if this is your first Flutter project: